diku-dk/futhark-book/language.rst

 Futhark does not directly support recursive functions, but instead provides syntactical sugar for expressing the equivalent of certain tail-recursive functions.
-Consider the following tail-recursive formulation of a function for computing the Fibonacci numbers
+Consider the following hypothetical tail-recursive formulation of a function for computing the Fibonacci numbers

 ::